 Note: You can also appoint an agent to handle your Value Added Tax affairs using the VAT online services.

 Having a 'trusted helper' is a family member or friend register to help manage your tax online.
-The role of a trusted helper can include:
+The role of HMRC trusted helper is to help friends or family with their tax, which can include:

 You are legally responsible for your own tax affairs even if you appoint someone to deal with HMRC for you.